 More information about PDS's can be found on our FAQs section.

-Material information about a regulated offer that is not included in a PDS needs to be uploaded to the Disclose Register.
-It holds information about financial products (split into debt, equity, managed investment products and derivatives).
-It also has online registers for managed investment schemes (split into managed funds and other managed investments schemes).
+Material information about a regulated offer not included in a PDS needs to be uploaded to the Disclose Register.
+It also has online registers for managed investment schemes split into managed funds and other managed investments schemes.

-The Disclose Register provides a rich source of supporting information for investors, and enables advisers and analysts to carry out more in-depth research and analysis.
+The Disclose Register provides supporting information for investors, and enables advisers and analysts to carry out more in-depth research and analysis.
 We published guidance on the content and form of the Disclose Register information.
-The Disclose Register will continue to be developed during the two year transitional period to add in search and compare functions.
-All regulated financial products must be registered it by midnight 30 November 2016.